Courses Detail Information

 Description:

-Fluid statics; conservation of mass, momentum ,and energy in fixed and moving control volumes; steady and unsteady Bernoulli’s equation; differential analysis of fluid flow; dimensional analysis and similitude; laminar and turbulent flow; boundary layers; lift and drag; introduction to commercial CFD packages; applications to mechanical, biological, environmental, and micro-fluidic systems.
+Fluid statics; Reynolds transport theorem, conservation of mass, momentum and energy in fixed and moving control volumes, governing equations; steady and unsteady Bernoulli’s equation; kinematics; applications of the Reynolds transport theorem, dimensional analysis and similitude; laminar and turbulent flow; boundary layers; lift and drag; compressible flows.

 Course Topics: